ozgunawesome/homebridge-gpio-ledstrip-white-only/README.md

 * "accessory": Must always be "GPIORGBLEDStrip" (required)
 * "name": Can be anything (required)
-* "redPin": GPIO pin that is used to set red value (required)
-* "greenPin": GPIO pin that is used to set green value (required)
-* "bluePin": GPIO pin that is used to set blue value (required)
+* "pin": GPIO pin that is used to set value (required)